Nanopublication/nanopub-java/docs/getting-started/what-are-nanopubs.md

 As can be seen in this image, a nanopublication has three basic elements:

-1. Assertion: The assertion is the main content of a nanopublication in the form of an small atomic unit of information
+1. Assertion: The assertion is the main content of a nanopublication in the form of a small atomic unit of information
 2. Provenance: This part describes how the assertion above came to be.
 This can include the scientific methods that were used to generate the assertion, for example a reference to the kind of study that was performed and its parameters.
 3. Publication Info:  This part contains metadata about the nanopublication as a whole, such as when and by whom it was